eclipse-che/che/enhancement/dashboard-configurability/dashboard-configurability.md

         url: "https://example-app.com
 ```

+**Pros:**

+- self-documenting on CheCluster CRD level;
+- backward compatible in terms of K8s API;
+- admin configuration is validated by K8s API;

+**Cons:**

+- each dashboard configuration change would require changes and build on CheOperator side;
+- controversial: CheCluster CRD grows with component specific configuration;

+#### 2. Part of CheCluster as field with inlined content

-- define the ability to define inclined yaml file content on CheCluster CR level.
-It would not be 100% safe to use in terms of backward compatibility and letting users know about their mistakes, but it would allows define once on Che Operator side, expose link on documentation and then fully support on Dashboard/docs sides:
+Define the ability to define inclined yaml file content on CheCluster CR level.

 ```yaml
 spec: